 An AP may maintain multiple concurrent sensing sessions, each established with a different non-AP STA, to fulfill the requirements of a WLAN sensing procedure.
 A non-AP STA may maintain multiple concurrent sensing sessions, each established with a different AP, to initiate or participate in different sensing measurement setups.

-If a Sensing element is included in a frame, the transmitting STA shall indicate the following parameters in the Sensing field:
+If a Sensing element (see 9.4.2.320 (Sensing element)) (#1709) is included in a frame, the transmitting STA shall indicate the following parameters in the Sensing field:

-— Maximum supported bandwidth in the BW subfield.
+— Maximum supported bandwidth in the BW subfield in the transmission of SI2SR, SR2SI, or SR2SR NDPs (#1088).

 — Maximum number of HE-LTF repetitions it is capable of receiving in an SI2SR, SR2SI, or SR2SR NDP that is an HE Ranging NDP or an HE TB Ranging NDP in the Max RX HE-LTF Repetition subfield.